Line 426 - Overseas employment tax credit

 Work you performed under an international development assistance program of the Canadian International Development Agency (CIDA) does not qualify for the OETC.

 For more information about this credit, see Interpretation Bulletin IT497, Overseas Employment Tax Credit.

-Over the period from 2013 to 2016, the OETC will be phased out.
+The OETC is being phased out.
 The percentage of qualifying foreign employment income (QFEI) and the maximum QFEI used in the calculation of the OETC will be reduced as follows:

 - 2015 - 20% of QFEI to a maximum QFEI of $20,000

 - 2016 - 0% of QFEI to a maximum QFEI of $0